S12cybersecurity/NtUnhook/README.md

 ---

+## Projects
+- **UnhookDetectedHooks**: This project unhooks the detected hooks by the AV in NTDLL
+- **UnhookDesiredHooks**: This project unhooks the choosed hooks by the AV in NTDLL

 ## Overview

 Modern Endpoint Detection and Response (EDR) and Antivirus (AV) solutions often hook native API functions in `ntdll.dll` to monitor system calls.
 Common bypass techniques either rely on hardcoded syscall numbers (which vary by OS version) or loading clean DLLs from disk (which triggers file access alerts).